irisamsa/winnintest/README.md

 This repository contains end-to-end (E2E) tests using Cypress for two functionalities:

-1. Tests on the Wikipedia home page.
+1. Tests on the Wikipedia.
 2. Tests on the GraphQL API to search for a user.

 ## Initial setting